-Deficite Description After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply.
+Deficite Description After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this when the calendar year deductible do s Section.
+We added "(No deductible)" to show ses not apply.
 Diagnostic and treatment services Advantage Professional services of physicians In-network: 30% of our Plan allowance • In physician's office Out-of-network: 50% of our Plan allowance and - Office medical evaluations, examinations and consultations any difference between our allowance and the - Second surgical or medical opinion billed amount. - Initial examination of a newborn child covered under a Self Plus One or Self and Family enrollment In an urgent care center During a hospital stay In a skilled nursing facility • At home

-Benefit Description You pay After the calendar year deductible Telehealth services Advantage Teladoc consult In-network: \$49 until the deductible is met, 30% of the \$49 consult fee thereafter.
-Please see www.aetnafeds.com for information on Teladoc service.
-Out-of-network: No benefit.
-Must use Teladoc Note: Members will receive a Teladoc welcome kit explaining the benefit. provider.
-Note: Teladoc is not available for phone service in Idaho (video consults only).
-Note: For Behavioral Health telemedicine consults, please see section 5(e).
-Lab, X-ray and other diagnostic tests Advantage Tests, such as: In-network: 30% of our Plan allowance Blood tests Out-of-network: 50% of our Plan allowance and • Urinalysis any difference between our allowance and the Non-routine pap tests billed amount. • Pathology • X-rays Non-routine mammograms • CT Scans/MRI • Ultrasound • Electrocardiogram and electroencephalogram (EEG) Note: See Section 5(c) for cost sharing for these services not performed in a doctor's office.
+Benefit Description You pay After the calendar year deductible There are carefully fear deductions.
+Telehealth services Advantage Teladoc Health® consult In-network: 30% of the consult fee Out-of-network: No benefit.
+Must use Teladoc provider.
+CVS Health Virtual CareTM consult In-network: \$55 until the deductible is met, \$0 per consult after deductible has been met Out-of-network: Not available Please see www.aetnafeds.com/tools.php for information on medical and behavioral telehealth services.
+Members will receive a welcome kit explaining the telehealth benefits.
+Refer to Section 5(e) for behavioral health telehealth consults.
+Lab, X-ray and other diagnostic tests Advantage Tests, such as: In-network: 30% of our Plan allowance Blood tests Out-of-network: 50% of our Plan allowance and • Urinalysis any difference between our allowance and the Non-routine pap tests billed amount. • Pathology • X-rays Non-routine mammograms • CT Scans/MRI Ultrasound Electrocardiogram and electroencephalogram (EEG) Note: See Section 5(c) for cost sharing for these services not performed in a doctor's office.
 Note: CT Scans and MRIs require precertification see Section 3 "Services requiring our prior approval".
 Genetic Counseling and Evaluation for BRCA Testing In-network: Nothing at a network provider Genetic Testing for BRCA-Related Cancer Out-of-network: 50% of our Plan allowance and Note: Requires precertification.
 See Section 3 "Services requiring our prior approval". any difference between our allowance and the billed amount.
 Maternity care Advantage Complete maternity (obstetrical) care, such as: In-network: No cost share (no deductible) for • Routine Prenatal care - includes the initial and subsequent history, physical examinations, recording of weight, blood pressures, fetal heart tones, routine chemical urinalysis, and monthly visits up to 28 weeks gestation, biweekly visits to 36 weeks gestation, and weekly visits until delivery. routine prenatal care or the first postpartum care visit when services are rendered by an innetwork delivering health care provider, 30% of our Plan allowance for postpartum care visits thereafter.
-Note: Items not considered routine include (but not limited to): - Amniocentesis Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount. - Certain Pregnancy diagnostic lab tests - Delivery including Anesthesia - Fetal Stress Tests - High Risk Specialist Visits
+Screening and counseling for prenatal and postpartum depression Note: Items not considered routine include (but not limited to): Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount.
+1.000.
+Rems not considered routine meridae (out not inimica to).
+Maternity care - continued on next page